 Let the Wargames begin!
 Soon, dear comrades, soon.

 The way I see it, the chances of me actually getting my story published are slim to none, even if I could afford to be a full-time writer and produce a book series at a reasonable rate.
 However, I have a toe in the door (not quite a foot, but better than nothing) of tabletop wargaming, given the popularity of my model tanks and sailing ships on Shapeways.
-Mind you, the closest experience I have to wargaming is Axis and Allies, which I have played only twice in my life (once as the Axis, and once as the Allies).
+Mind you, the closest experience I have to tabletop wargaming is Axis and Allies, which I have played only twice in my life (once as the Axis, and once as the Allies).
+I am somewhat familiar with Warhammer 40 000, but that’s from playing many hours of Dawn of War and watching If the Emperor Had a Text-to-Speech Device on Youtube.
 That being said, I see no reason to avoid casually developing my own game and get some more market exposure.

 I cannot control the ideas that pop into my head.
 Sometimes, I will work on one 3D model after another, other times I’ll write several pages of the story, and other times I’ll work on my 2D graphics.
 I was putting off writing this post until I had the flags for all Nine Empires finished.
 Behold: